anantkumarsingh/ardour-health-training-app/README.md

-# Ozark - AI Playlist Generator App
+# Ardour - Health and Fitness Tracking App
-Ozark is a modern Android application built entirely with Kotlin and Jetpack Compose that leverages the power of Google's Gemini generative AI to create unique and personalized Spotify playlists.
-Go beyond simple search and discover music in a completely new way by giving the AI creative text prompts, analyzing images, blending your existing playlists, and more.
+Ardour is a legacy Android (Java) app I built in March 2023 to bring everyday health utilities into one place.
+It combines simple fitness logging, calorie and water intake tracking, nearby-care lookups (hospitals, fitness centers, blood donors/donation camps), doctor search, a lightweight medicine shop view, and short blog reads—aimed at giving users a single, convenient hub for day-to-day wellness.

 ---